taylor-noel/flight-booking-system/README.md

 note mysql may fail if you have skype downloaded on your machine

-create a database in mysql with port 3307 and name it test
+create a database in mysql with port 3307 and name it test run the file in the sqlfile directory to populate and create the tables in the database

 to run the react app navigate to the flightSystem directory then run npm i then run npm start